ABOUT | TOPICS |

 An even easier method is to merely lay the seed potatoes on top of soil in a row, a foot apart, then heap 6 to 8 inches of straw or hay mulch on top of them.
 Each time the shoots of the potato plants emerge, top-dress with more mulch; water regularly.
 Back-saving gardeners who use this method rave about the simplicity, and also about the clean potatoes they harvest, which were never underground.
 Potatoes are so eager to grow (as anyone who has kept a bag of them too long in the kitchen will confirm) that they can even be grown in a compost heap or a bin (as long as it has slits or holes for water and air).

-New potatoes (dig just what you’ll use each day) can be harvested carefully starting about two to three weeks after flowering of the plants stop.
-Or let them keep growing.
 I leave my potatoes in the ground and use them from there as needed well into the fall, then dig the rest carefully, working slowly so as not to pierce the tubers, and let them cure a bit in the last sunny days on the picnic table before putting them in bushel baskets in a spot where it is cool and dark, but not near freezing.
-A sampling of the best potatoes of each variety (no, not the runts) can be carried over for next year’s starts, so long as they are still firm and vital when the time comes to plant again.
+(The details on potato harvest and storage.)

 1. Alicia P. says: